New Training Simulator for Georgia Police Officers

 According to the Kirwan Institute, the following characteristics are associated with implicit biases:

 The concept is based on the notion that every person holds implicit, or subconscious, prejudices — even those in positions of impartiality, such as judges.
 The training doesn't aim to rid the mind of involuntary prejudices.
 Instead, it helps officers learn how to avoid acting on them.
 Marks said training can range from a half-hour presentation to a full-day course.
+As law enforcement officers are expected to be unbiased, it's important to understand how implicit bias training works and how it can help police officers avoid implicit bias, or having prejudices that are not based on logic or reason.

 Implicit bias training got a boost in 2014, when President Obama's task force on 21st century policing recommended it following the Ferguson, Missouri, fatal police shooting of black teen Michael Brown.
 Since then, departments from New York City to Los Angeles have implemented it, although there are no official estimates on how many nationwide have undergone training.